 Heart to Heart Doula Service Frequently Asked Questions

 What is a doula?
-Doula comes from a Greek word that refers to a handmaiden or favored servant.
+The doula defintion comes from a Greek word that refers to a handmaiden or favored servant.
 Today’s doulas are non-medical support for women before, during, and after childbirth.
 Birth doulas support a mother physically, emotionally, and with information during their pregnancy and throughout their entire labor and delivery.
 Postpartum doulas help new mothers in their own homes, to ease the adjustment time of a new baby.
 Overnight doulas take care of the baby overnight while the mother sleeps.

 What does a doula do?
 The answer to this question depends on the client; a doula supports the mother in ways that she needs.
 Birth doulas may give a mother a massage, explain her options, remind her birth partner of things learned in childbirth class, encourage both partners and much, much more.
 A postpartum doula may prepare meals for the new mom, hold the baby so the mom can nap or shower, teach the parents to bathe the baby, help with breastfeeding and whatever else is needed in that transitional time.

 What is the cost?
 Our birth doulas range in fees depending on experience and certification status.
 Our trained birth doulas are $675 and our senior certified doulas are $800.
 This fee includes at least 3 prenatal visits with your assigned doula, the entire birth and a follow-up visit, as well as an assigned backup doula, birth paperwork, and access to your doula by phone, email and text as needed.
 We also offer reduced-fee births in special circumstances, contact us for details and pricing.
 The fee for a postpartum doulas is $24/hour for daytime, minimum 15 hours, and $26/hour for overnight services, minimum 16 hours.
 Additional fees may apply for postpartum services for multiples.